Jolina Magdangal: Public image

-FHM Philippines described Magdangal as the “most charming Pinay cutie pie... [who has remained as] the perennial apple of our eyes and the showbiz industry’s unanimous peg for wholesomeness and baby face-dome”, even after getting married and giving birth to her first child.
-Her colorful persona is always associated to the vibrant decade of the 1990s as “reflected on her girl, quirky style setting the trend in teens and teens at heart” and of which the Malaya newspaper claimed that “[m]uch of the nineties belonged to [Magdangal]”.

 For effectively establishing a “solid name and one that is unblemished with nary a scandal or controversy”, she was acknowledged to be a “true-blue epitome of a role model of the youth [and] pride of the industry”".
 These public images, together with her career achievements, was seen by entertainment critics as a set of standards of a teen idol to which made her the Teen Queen of the 1990s in the Philippines.
 As testaments to these claims, she was a recipient of German Moreno Youth Achievement Award, Gintong Kabataan Awards, Youth Role Model Awards, and was even named the first ever National Youth Advocate by the National Youth Commission.
 In 2005, she received a Serviam Award, a special citation given by the Catholic Mass Media Awards, “[elevating her] as a Paragon of a Socially-Conscious Performing Artist for consistently making herself a model of responsible behavior”.